Polymer/old-docs-site/app/1.0/start/toolbox/create-a-page.md

 <!-- toc -->

 The `app-drawer-template` includes 3 placeholder pages you can use to start building out the views of your application.
+But at some point, you'll probably want to add more

-In this step, you'll add a new At some point you may wish to add additional pages.
+This step takes you through the process of adding a new page or top-level view to your application.

 ## Create an element for the new page